PROGRAM DATES: July 21st (arrival) - July 28th (departure), 2023

 Compass students are housed in air-conditioned dormitories on the campus of Wake Forest University.
 All students are required to live on campus.
 Adult chaperones live with students and conduct nightly room checks at curfew.
 They are also available to help students with their personal needs such as doctor visits.
 Students are assigned to a room with a roommate in their same age range.
 Dormitories have common areas as well as coin laundry rooms.
 Students are asked to bring their own linens, but may purchase a linen package from the dormitory if they so choose.

 Students eat on campus in the Student Union at the Fresh Food Company dining hall.
 They are served three meals a day with food service provided by Aramark Food Service.
 The dining hall has ample selections and accommodate students with eating limitations including vegetarians, vegans, and those with food allergies to nuts, gluten, and lactose.
 Students may also choose to eat at some of the other food options on campus, such as the food court; however, these options are not covered in student tuition and require that the student pay the restaurant separately at the time of service.

 The Performing Arts Project has a Community Agreement in place, created by faculty member Alejandro Rodriguez, for all administration, faculty, interns, staff, and students.
 This agreement establishes best practices for the prevention/repairing of any potential harm.

 The contents are discussed and updated at the beginning of programming to fit the specific needs and input of each company of students.
-Our 2021 Compass Community Agreement can be viewed below.
+A previous Compass Community Agreement can be viewed below.